Three soldiers martyred in ambush by terrorists at Manipur

 The PLA has camps across the border from Chandel into Myanmar.
 They have been attempting to wield power on Manipur and have been active in these areas for several years now.

 The local PLA or People's Liberation Army of Manipur was behind this incident.
-This group was founded in 1978 as an separatist group fighting for a separate independent socialist state of Manipur.
+This group was founded in 1978 as a separatist group fighting for a separate independent socialist state of Manipur.

 The PLA is also a member of the Manipur Peoples Liberation Front, an umbrella organisation of three separatist organisations of Manipur, namely UNLF and PREPAK.